sarkkine/ballin-bear/README.md

 ballin-bear
 ===========

 Election result scraping tool.
+Will pull data from YLE election result pages.

+Example usage:

+./kannatus.py example/otso_alueet.txt >otso_results.tsv
+./tsv_to_html.py otso_results.txv > otso_results.html

+Host the resulting html file and example/sorttable.js somewhere, and off you go.

+See example directory for source and result files.

 This is free and unencumbered public domain software.
-Use as you please.
+Do whatever you want with it.
 For more information, see http://unlicense.org/.